-Welcome to one of the lowest-tech new homes you're likely see.
+Welcome to one of the lowest-tech brand new homes you're likely see.
 About the most sophisticated aspect of it will be the heat pump system, but even this isn't all that special, and it's based on relatively old technology.

 My choice to go low-tech is not because I'm a technophobe or a Neo-Luddite; I've actually been a borderline technogeek from my earliest years.
 I'd always had bleeding-edge audio-visual systems (I was an early adopter of Betamax and MiniDisc), top-drawer digital photographic gear, high-end PCs, and so on.
-Professionally, I've been involved in desktop publishing, computer animation, audio/video production and post-production, IT systems management, software development, and many others.
+Professionally, I've been involved in desktop publishing, computer animation, audio/video production and post-production, IT systems management, software development, and many other techie things.
 Plus, I'm generally very science- and technology-oriented.

 And so, for my house I've consciously and deliberately gone very low-tech.
 Here are some highlights (lowlights?) and the reasons for my choices:

 No cable.
 I don't watch television—as in broadcast or cable-distributed commercial programming.
 While I do have a voracious appetite for film, and enjoy a select few television series (which I purchase on disc), I saw no need for a cable connection.
 And cell phones have finally become robust enough to make land lines obsolete, so the only wires entering the house carry 200 amps of electricity.

 No broadband.
 No cable also means no hardwired broadband internet access.
 I don't do all that much online as it is, and I don't bother with streaming.
 If I miss something I might like to see as a consequence, so be it; I can't get worked up about that.
 For the limited amount I do online, I have a hotspot tied to my cell phone account; it's proven to be perfectly adequate for my needs, and costs no more than cable-based broadband, even with unlimited data.
 It also means having to deal with only one big, greedy corporation instead of two.